Nancy T. Baker

 Friday, July 31, 5–7 PM

-In this world where our attention is being pulled in a million different directions, where the same set of facts seem to elicit a myriad of often confusing conclusions, I committed myself to create a series of paintings that are direct and reflect what I see and how I see it.
+In this world where our attention is being pulled in a million different directions, where same set of facts seem to elicit a myriad of often confusing conclusions, I committed myself to create a series of paintings that are direct and reflect what I see and how I see it.
+There are instances when I question whether the assumptions and inferences made about artists and their work truly align with the artists’ intentions.
+I have aimed to paint images that are straight-forward, honest and not likely to be misconstrued.

-Say what you will, give them whatever meaning or significance you want, they are the result of the hard work of studying an object or place and making a painting of it.
+Say what you will, give them whatever meaning or significance you want, they are the result of the hard work of studying an object or place that I love and making a painting of it.

-I admire in others, but don’t make an effort in my own work, to address the challenging times we live in.
-Indirectly, however, these pieces are a response to the demands of a technocratic world; where painting something called a “still life” feels like a rebellion unto itself.
-It’s enough for me to propose that there is meaning in a vase half full of water filled with roses lit in the afternoon sun.
-That there is inherent significance in the pleasing shape of a building settled in the landscape.
+I don’t make an effort in my own work to address the challenging times we live in, though I admire that impulse in others.
+Indirectly, however, these pieces are an engaged response to the demands of a technocratic world, where painting something called a “still life” feels like an act of defiance.
+My own quiet rebellion.
+It’s enough, for me, to propose that there is transcendence in a vase half full of water, filled with roses, lit in the afternoon sun.
+That there is inherent significance in capturing the pleasing shape of a building settled in the landscape.